iden3/circom/mkdocs/docs/circom-language/scoping.md

 component main = A(5);
 ```

-In the previous example, the condition `i < n` is known at compilation time, and then the declaration of signal `out` is allowed.
-However, if the condition where `in < n`, it is not known at compilation time and we output an error, because the declaration in this case is not allowed.
+since the condition `i < n` is known at compilation time, and then the declaration of signal `out` is allowed.
+However, if the condition was `in < n`, since it is not known at compilation time, it would output an error message because the declaration in that case is not allowed.

+In any case, we apply a static scoping like in C++ or Rust, and a signal declared inside an if block is only visible inside the block it is declared.

-Regarding visibility, a signal x of component c is also visible in the template t that has declared c, using the notation c.x.
-No access to signals of nested sub-components is allowed.
-For instance, if c is built using another component d, the signals of d cannot be accessed from t.
+Regarding visibility of signals of subcomponent, a signal `x` of component `c` is also visible in the template `t` that has declared `c`, using the notation `c.x`, if `x` is an input or and output of `c`.
+No access to intermediate signals of sub-components or signals of nested sub-components is allowed.
+For instance, if `c` is built using another component `d`, the signals of `d` cannot be accessed from `t`.
 This can be seen in the next code:

 ```text
 pragma circom 2.0.0;